 Students in the primary grades can participate by listening to an audiobook presentation of a novel if they are not yet able to read the novel itself.
 Older students can read independently, or you can use books as family read-alouds.

 Hands-on and multi-sensory activities make these studies even more fun.
 For example, In Carry On, Mr. Bowditch students learn about a compass rose then paint one with watercolors.
 They listen to maritime music from the era.
 They create their own compass with sewing needles, magnetite (or a magnet), and a cork.
-Using a template, they create a log book in which they can track their own journeys.
-Students can also role play using prompts that make it easy to present short skits in an impromptu fashion.
-Of course, you want to add types of food mentioned in the story.
+Using a template, they create a logbook in which they can track their own journeys.
+Students can also role-play using prompts that make it easy to present short skits in an impromptu fashion.
+Of course, you want to add the types of food mentioned in the story.
 In this case, it might be hard tack, beef jerky, or citrus fruits.

 Among the academic activities in Carry On, Mr. Bowditch are:

 - Analyze John 1:1 as Nathaniel Bowditch analyzed Scripture to teach himself Latin, French, and Spanish.
 (This is meant to be a linguistics exercise rather than a Bible study.)

 - Rewrite a paragraph to make it accurate and easy to understand.

 - Complete a vocabulary worksheet, identifying English words that derive from Latin.

 - Complete a worksheet identifying the setting (on a map) and time period (on a timeline) of the story.